kubernetes-sigs/cri-tools/docs/crictl.md

 ## Additional options

-- `--timeout`, `-t`: Timeout of connecting to server (default: 2s).
+- `--timeout`, `-t`: Timeout of connecting to server in seconds (default: 2s).
 0 or less is interpreted as unset and converted to the default.
 There is no option for no timeout value set and the smallest supported timeout is `1s`
 - `--debug`, `-D`: Enable debug output
 - `--help`, `-h`: show help
 - `--version`, `-v`: print the version information of crictl